Asymptotically flat black holes with a singular Cauchy horizon and a spacelike singularity: Introduction

 \subsubsection{Characteristic gluing of an apparent horizon to a Schwarzschild trapped surface}

 As a next step, we glue $\mathbb{S}_A$ to a Schwarzschild trapped sphere $\mathbb{S}_S^{\T}$.
 However, this is not possible for any arbitrary choice of apparent horizon sphere $\mathbb{S}_A$.
-We prove the following result (see already Proposition~\ref{uncharged.null.gluing.prop}): \begin{itemize} \item We can \emph{choose} $\mathbb{S}_A$ so that it can be characteristically glued to a Schwarzschild trapped sphere $\mathbb{S}_S^{\T}$. \end{itemize} We note that it is difficult to glue two arbitrary spheres in a characteristic manner, but much easier if one has flexibility on one of the two spheres, which is what we exploit here.
+We prove the following result (see already Proposition~\ref{uncharged.null.gluing.prop}): \begin{itemize} \item We can \emph{choose} $\mathbb{S}_A$ so that it can be characteristically glued to a Schwarzschild trapped sphere $\mathbb{S}_S^{\T}$. \end{itemize} We note that, while it is difficult to glue two arbitrary spheres in a characteristic manner, it is much easier if one has flexibility on one of the two spheres, which is what we exploit here.
 For comparison, Kehle--Unger \cite{KehleUnger} achieve gluing from a Minkowski regular sphere to the Schwarzschild event horizon, which already requires the use of the (difficult, albeit classical) Borsuk--Ulam Theorem.
-In the construction of \cite{KehleUnger}, the apparent horizon is null at the gluing sphere, which is consistent with the impossibility to spatially glue to a Schwarszschild apparent horizon in Section~\ref{intro.glue1}.
-Our strategy, on the other hand, allows to prove the following (see Theorem~\ref{uncharged.gluing.thm}):\begin{itemize} \item one can glue $\mathbb{S}_R$ spatially to a Schwarzschild \emph{trapped surface} $\mathbb{S}_S^{\T}$ as a $C^{k}$ solution of the constraints. \end{itemize} This immediately proves Theorem~\ref{OS.thm.intro} in the uncharged case ($q=0$) and serves as foundation for Theorem~\ref{construction.thm}.
+Our strategy, on the other hand, allows to deform the spacelike-characteristic gluing into purely spacelike gluing and prove the following (see Theorem~\ref{uncharged.gluing.thm}):\begin{itemize} \item one can glue $\mathbb{S}_R$ spatially to a Schwarzschild \emph{trapped surface} $\mathbb{S}_S^{\T}$ as a $C^{k}$ solution of the constraints. \end{itemize} This immediately proves Theorem~\ref{OS.thm.intro} in the uncharged case ($q=0$) and serves as foundation for Theorem~\ref{construction.thm}.